skeema/skeema/doc/options.md

 --- | :---
 **Default** | *empty string*
 **Type** | enum
-**Restrictions** | Requires one of these values: "NONE", "SHARED", "EXCLUSIVE", "DEFAULT", ""
+**Restrictions** | Requires one of these values: "none", "shared", "exclusive", "default", ""

 Adds a LOCK clause to any generated ALTER TABLE statement, in order to force enabling/disabling MySQL 5.6+ or MariaDB 10.0+ support for online DDL.
 When used in `skeema push`, executing the statement will fail if any generated ALTER clause does not support the specified lock method.
 See the MySQL manual for more information on the effect of this clause.

-The explicit value "DEFAULT" is supported, and will add a "LOCK=DEFAULT" clause to all ALTER TABLEs, but this has no real effect vs simply omitting [alter-lock](#alter-lock) entirely.
+The explicit value "default" is supported, and will add a "LOCK=DEFAULT" clause to all ALTER TABLEs, but this has no real effect vs simply omitting [alter-lock](#alter-lock) entirely.

 MySQL 5.5 does not support the LOCK clause of ALTER TABLE, so use of this option will cause an error in that version.